 - When your bag is nearly dry, you will need to gently pull apart the clumps of feathers to ensure there are no major bunches of feathers all clumped together

-- If you are drying it in a dryer, be sure to use a large front loading dryer and go low and slow- allot at least 3-5 hours for it to dry (even longer if air drying)
+- If you are drying it in a dryer, be sure to use a large front-loading dryer and go low and slow- allow at least 3-5 hours for it to dry (even longer if air drying)

 - Once your bag is nearly dry, you can toss in a few clean tennis balls to help fluff up the down and break up any clumps that may have formed during this washing process (you can also break these apart with your hands afterwards but that is a bit more tedious)

-* Be sure your bag is fully dry before storing or you do run the risk of mold or mildew forming!
+* Be sure your bag is fully dry before storing or you will run the risk of mold or mildew forming!